SeimusS/Pihole-HA/README.md

 ```

 #### Secondary node - Full config with DNS & Unbound port tracking
-This is how keepalived config looks with advanced tracking for DNS as well UNBOUND Port in case the 2+ node Cluster.
+This is how keepalived config looks with advanced tracking for DNS as well UNBOUND Port in case the 2+ node Cluster
 ```
 global_defs {
     script_user root